palantir/conjure/docs/spec/conjure_definitions.md

 # Conjure definitions

 A Conjure definition is made up of one or more source [YAML](http://yaml.org/) files.
 Each file may define multiple _types_, _services_ and _errors_.
-Definitions may span multiple files as types can be referenced from other files.
+Types may also be imported from other files.
 Source files must end in `.yml`.
 Here is a suggested structure:

 ```
 your-project/src/main/conjure/foo.yml